ckan/ckan/doc/extensions/validators.rst

    )

-And in order to make it more flexible, don't import validator functions.
-Instead, register them via :py:class:`~ckan.plugins.interfaces.IValidators` interface and get using :py:func:`ckan.plugins.tookit.get_validator` function.
+And in order to be more flexible and allow overrides, don't import validator functions directly.
+Instead, register them via the :py:class:`~ckan.plugins.interfaces.IValidators` interface and use the :py:func:`ckan.plugins.tookit.get_validator` function:

 .. code-block::